Stop Eating 2 Hours Before Bed

 - Eat a solid dinner with plenty of protein and fiber.
 You’re less likely to get hungry again before bed.

 - Stay hydrated!
 You might think you need a bedtime snack when really you’re just thirsty.

 - Enjoy a cup of decaf or herbal tea before bedtime.
 Not only will it help take your mind off of ice cream or chips, but it can help you wind down at the end of the day.

 - Rid your pantry of the items you typically nosh on for a late-night snack.
-(Or have your spouse or roommate hide them from you while you adjust to your new evening routine.)
+(Or have your partner or roommate hide them from you while you adjust to your new evening routine.)

 - Get some sleep!
-A lack of sleep is associated with lower levels of leptin (the hormone that supresses appetite) which may cause you to eat more.
+A lack of sleep is associated with lower levels of leptin (the hormone that suppresses appetite) which may cause you to eat more.